Kiage24/SBCG857/README.md

 bcftools query -r 20:24019472 -s HG00107 -f'[%TGT]\n' 1kg.bcf
 ```

-How many positions there are with more than 10 alternate alleles?
+Q.How many positions there are with more than 10 alternate alleles?

 ```
 bcftools query -f'[%AC]\n' -i'AC>10' 1kg.bcf| wc -l
 ```
 4778

-List all positions where HG00107 has a non-reference genotype and the read depth is bigger than 10
+Q.List all positions where HG00107 has a non-reference genotype and the read depth is bigger than 10

 ## Exercise 5:Generate QC stats